 Your company may suffer a gap in cash flow while you are trying to tweak your business model.
 If that happens, you can find temporary financial relief through emergency small business loans.

 You might be tempted to cut your marketing budget to save cash.
 This is a mistake.
 When you turn your back on advertising, you’re pretty much giving up on your business.
 You’re saying that you can’t afford to bring in new clients, which spells disaster for the future of your company.

 In business, there’s no such thing as friendly competition.
 Take whatever piece of the market you can, and don’t leave anything behind.

-Be sure to gauge your employees’ response to these efforts.
+Be sure to gauge your employees’ responses to these efforts.
 They will undoubtedly know something is up, and workplace anxiety might reach unprecedented levels if they think the business is going under.
 Your office could become a very stressful place to work.
 Do your best to keep the troops calm, yet focused.

 Did you create your company?
 Such an arrangement can cause tunnel vision.
 You might focus too much on what you do best and not enough on business in general.